TABLE OF CONTENTS

 Fuzziness (Edit/Levenshtein Distance) is a matching technique that allows for a variation in spelling or small variations in the spelling of a search term and the entities returned in the search results.

 The fuzziness will allow 1 phonetic typo per each word from the search term, the fuzziness percentage has more to do with the length of the word.
-Setting the interval is entirely dependent on your risk-based approach and how sure you are that the names you input for searching are correct (e.g. if you take the info directly from the customers' IDs, or if they input it themselves - which would be more prone to error).
+Setting the interval is entirely dependent on your risk-based approach and how sure you are that the names you input for searching are correct (e.g. if you take info directly from a customers' IDs and input it yourself - which would be more prone to error).

 Fuzziness can be useful as it allows for variations of the spelling, as well as spelling mistakes to be made during submission.